FleksySDK/kebbie/docs/test_a_new_keyboard.md

 NEWKEYBOARD = "newkeyboard"
 ```

-And in the [instantiate_correctors](internals.md#instantiate_correctors) list at the [cmd.py](internals.md#cmdpy) file if it's an Android keyboard.
+And in the [instantiate_correctors](internals.md#instantiate_correctors) list in the [cmd.py](internals.md#cmdpy) file if it's an Android keyboard.

-Then add it the `KEYBOARD_PACKAGE` list at the [emulator.py](internals.md#emulatorpy) file to automatically select it before the keys mapping or the keyboard evaluation and to filter the page source if you want to map the keys.
+Then add it the `KEYBOARD_PACKAGE` list in the [emulator.py](internals.md#emulatorpy) file to automatically select it before the keys mapping or the keyboard evaluation and to filter the page source if you want to map the keys.

 !!! success "Tip"
     To get the package of the new keyboard, once it's installed on the device, just run the command `adb shell pm list packages -3 | cut -f 2 -d ":"` and search it in the list.